FormidableLabs/nextjs-sanity-fe/README.md

 ## Environment Variables

-There is an `.env.sample` committed to the repo which contains the list of env variables for the project.
+There is an `./packages/nextjs/.env.sample` committed to the repo which contains the list of env variables for the project.
 For running Nextjs and Sanity Studio locally, only the `NEXT_PUBLIC_SANITY_PROJECT_ID` variable is needed.
 The other values in the sample file are only needed if you intend to test the purging scenarios on your local machine.
 I.e. the `/api/webhook` route.

 ### Scripts